Kathelijne Koops, Prof. Dr.

 I currently direct the SNSF-funded Comparative Human and Ape Technology (CHAT) Project, which investigates the influence of ecological, social and cognitive factors on the development and evolution of tool use in African apes and humans.
 This project compares chimpanzees, bonobos, gorillas and hunter-gatherers all living in the Congo Basin Forest.
 By comparing African apes and humans, I hope to identify the processes driving the use of technology across species and, in turn, shed light on the question What makes us human?

-Kathelijne obtained her MSc in Biology in 2005 at Utrecht University.
-She then attended the University of Cambridge for her PhD degree in Biological Anthropology.
-In 2011, she became a Junior Research Fellow at Homerton College, Cambridge.
-Next, she took up a post-doctoral position in the Department of Anthropology at the University of Zurich and was a visiting post-doctoral fellow in the Department of Human Evolutionary Biology at Harvard University.
+I obtained my MSc in Biology in 2005 at Utrecht University in the Netherlands.
+Next, I attended the University of Cambridge for my PhD degree in Biological Anthropology, which I completed in 2011.
+I then became a Junior Research Fellow at Homerton College, Cambridge.
+Next, I took up a post-doctoral position in the Department of Anthropology at the University of Zurich and as a visiting post-doctoral fellow in the Department of Human Evolutionary Biology at Harvard University.

-In 2020, she became a Lecturer in Primatology in the Department of Archaeology at the University of Cambridge.
-Since 2021, Kathelijne is an Eccellenza Professor in the Department of Anthropology at the University of Zurich.
-She is the Principal Investigator of the Ape Behaviour and Ecology (APE) Group
+In 2020, I became a Lecturer (Assistant Professor) in Primatology in the Department of Archaeology at the University of Cambridge.
+Since 2021, I am an SNSF Eccellenza Professor in the Department of Anthropology at the University of Zurich and the Principal Investigator of the Ape Behaviour and Ecology (APE) Group.

 Mearing, A. & Koops, K. Quantifying gaze conspicuousness: Are humans distinct from chimpanzees and bonobos?
 Journal of Human Evolution 157: 103043.